WeberNick/vector-space-retrieval/README.md

  * [GNU Make](https://www.gnu.org/software/make/): As development and testing was carried out on UNIX-like operating systems, the de-facto standard build and install system _GNU Make_ is used internally by CMake.
  * [_C++17_ compatible compiler](https://gcc.gnu.org): As all tests were carried out with _GCC 7.3.0_, we recommend to use this one or a never version
  * [_boost_](https://www.boost.org): We use the popular C++ library _boost_ for several convenience functionalities such as efficiently splitting strings or dynamically creating bit vectors.
 If not already installed on your system, you will need to download the _Header-Only Library_ part of _boost_.
- * [Node.js](https://nodejs.org/en/): If you want to use the system with a web interface you will need to have _Node.js_ installed. (more details alex..)
+ * [Node.js](https://nodejs.org/en/): If you want to use the system with a web interface you will need to have _Node.js_ installed.
+The evsr-web part was tested under Node v10.1.0
  * Other libraries used in our project are the [Oleander Stemming Library](http://www.oleandersolutions.com/stemming/stemming.html) and a [C++ JSON Library](https://nlohmann.github.io/json/).
-The source code of these libraries is automatically cloned when running our installation script.
+The source code of these libraries is included in the `.zip`.
+ * The application resides only in main memory so it can take up to 2GB of RAM while running.
+Hvaing less than 2GB RAM can lead to unexpected behavior which is not handled.

 ### System Requirements
 The retrieval system stores a lot of index structures in-memory.
 Depending on the settings and execution mode, the system might need up to 2GB of main memory.